cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

     This is where all the networks you are working with are listed.
     You can have several networks in your workspace, but only one of them can be selected and dispayed at any given time; this is called the 'current' network.

--   The **Network View Window**, which displays the current network.
+-   The **Network View** window displays the current network.
 At the bottom right corner of the network view are a set of network view tools, mouse over for more information on each tool.

 -   The full-width **Table Panel** uses the bottom portion of the screen and displays columns of data